techmahedy/zunoo/README.md

 Route::get('/user/{id}/{username}', [ProfileController::class, 'index']);
 ```

-Now accept this multiple params in your controller like:
+Now accept this multiple param in your controller like:

 ```php
 <?php